 The surname Appleyeat was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area, where they held a family seat at Applegarth, near Lockerbie.

 Early History of the Appleyeat family

-Another 241 words (17 lines of text) covering the years 1190, 1340 and 1284 are included under the topic Early Appleyeat History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Appleyeat research.
+Another 121 words (9 lines of text) covering the years 1190, 1340 and 1284 are included under the topic Early Appleyeat History in all our PDF Extended History products and printed products wherever possible.

 Appleyeat Spelling Variations